Website created by João Cardoso

 • Abstract

-This study examines the impact of California’s SB826, enacted in 2018 and requiring at least one female director on corporate boards by the end of 2019, on financial performance and corporate governance.
-The quota dramatically increased female representation on boards by 26 percentage points without negatively affecting financial performance from 2018 to 2021.
-Corporate governance measures remained stable during this period.
-These results are consistent with both the integration of qualified female candidates and the presence of tokenism.
-The former suggests that network barriers, rather than a lack of qualified female candidates, contribute to the persistence of all-male boards.
+This study examines the impact of California’s SB826, enacted in 2018 and requiring at least one female director on corporate boards by 2019, on financial performance and governance.
+The quota reduced the share of all-male boards by 24 percentage points without harming financial performance from 2018 to 2021.
+Governance measures remained stable.
+Firms responded with both tokenism and meaningful integration, with tokenism more common in larger boards and those in male-dominated industries.
+I find that SB826 reduced firms’ reliance on existing networks, suggesting that network barriers may have previously prevented some qualified women from joining boards.

 • Presentations